-It’s a good idea to get help from staff representatives such as trade unions who may be able to accompany you to any meetings your employer might set up.
-You can also ask for a senior member of staff who was not involved in the redundancy selection process to handle the appeal.
+It's a good idea to get help from employee representatives, such as a trade union, who may be able to accompany you to any meetings with your employer.

-Your employer needs to tell you if they accept or reject your appeal.
-They need to confirm this in writing.
+Your employer will consider your appeal and will tell you if they accept or reject it.
+They should put this in writing.

 If they accept your appeal